 This isn’t a comprehensive list of sexual orientations — more and more words are being coined to describe people’s unique experiences of sexual orientation.

 Remember, you don’t have to use any word or label to describe your orientation that you don’t want to use.
 How you choose to identify is entirely up to you!

 There are a number of resources out there for learning more about pansexuality, including:

 - The Asexual Visibility and Education Network wiki contains definitions of different words relating to sexuality and orientation.

 - GLAAD has a number of useful resources and articles on their site.

-Beyond that, you might find forums and Facebook groups for bisexual or pansexual people.
-You might also be able to find a local social or activism group for LGBTQA+ people.
+Beyond that, you might find forums and Facebook groups for pansexual people.
+You might also be able to find a local social or activism group for LGBTQIA+ people.

 Sian Ferguson is a freelance health and cannabis writer based in Cape Town, South Africa.
 She’s passionate about empowering readers to take care of their mental and physical health through science-based, empathetically delivered information.